TessaReed/Brainihack/README.md

 # Brain-i-hack

 ## Getting Started

-These instructions will get you a rough idea of how to copy the project.
+These instructions will get you an idea of the features I have implemented in the project and some of the gems required to achieve this.

 ### Prerequisites